Mechanism of diving regulators: Juddering, shuddering and moaning

 This is caused by an irregular and unstable flow from the second stage, It may be caused by unstable feedback between flow rate in the second stage body and diaphragm deflection opening the valve, which is not sufficient to cause free-flow, but enough to cause the system to hunt.
 It is more common on high-performance regulators which are tuned for maximum flow and minimum work of breathing, particularly out of the water, and often reduces or resolves when the regulator is immersed and the ambient water damps the movement of the diaphragm and other moving parts.
 Desensitising the second stage by closing venturi assists or increasing the valve spring pressure often stops this problem.
 Juddering may also be caused by excessive but irregular friction of valve moving parts.

 Physical damage to the housing or components

 Damage such as cracked housings, torn or dislodged mouthpieces, damaged exhaust fairings, can cause gas flow problems or leaks, or can make the regulator uncomfortable to use or difficult to breathe from.

-Use of a contaminated or non-compatible regulator with high oxygen fraction gas at high pressure can lead to internal ignition, which may merely destroy a seal or other minor component, or burn up a significant part of the equipment and surroundings.
+Use of an contaminated or non-compatible regulator with high oxygen fraction gas at high pressure can lead to internal ignition, which may merely destroy a seal or other minor component, or burn up a significant part of the equipment and surroundings.

+Backflow

+Backflow of water into a scuba regulator can occur if the supply pressure drops below ambient pressure and the demand valve is opened.
+This is not a regulator malfunction, but it can be harmful to the equipment if salt water gets into the mechanism and it is not completely removed, as salt crystals may form and cause wear, jamming or corrosion of the moving parts, which may later cause serious malfunction.
+This can occur in two basic scenarios: